MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Related Work

-In all the supervised studies reviewed here, the behavior of collecting enough aligned users as initial annotations is inevitable and high labor costs.
-Hence, some unsupervised approaches are proposed to address the UIL problem without any labeled data \cite{69, 52, 18, 51, 68, 63, 70, 6}.
-As noted by Liu et al. (2013) \cite{69}, the N-gram model does not rely on any annotated operations, which automatically generates training data by estimating the rarity of usernames.
-Consequently, a powerful binary classifier is trained to link user identities.
-To find a new research path, Lacoste-Julien et al. (2013) \cite{68} have highlighted the function of heuristic string similarities and propose a valuable greedy model SiGMa to align the user attributes.
-Some researchers have mainly been interested in feature mappings or distance optimizations.
-Nie et al. (2016) \cite{63} propose a dynamic core interest mapping algorithm (DCIM) that combines network structure and user article contents to link identities across networks.
-Li et al. (2018) \cite{51} found that the earth mover's distance can be utilized to measure the abstract distance between the user identity distributions in two aligned social networks.
-Zhou et al. (2018) \cite{6} work on the UIL problem complemented by introducing friend relationship in social networks, who propose a user identification algorithm without prior knowledge.
+In all the supervised studies reviewed here, the process of collecting enough aligned users as initial annotations is onerous and has a high labor cost.
+Hence, some unsupervised approaches \cite{Liu2013495,Riederer2016707,Nie2016107,Zhong20185714,Zhou20181178,Heimann2018117,Li2018447,Zhou20202334,Li20211} are proposed to tackle the UIL problem without the use of any labels.
+Nie et al. (2016) \cite{Nie2016107} proposed a dynamic core interest mapping algorithm (DCIM) that combines network structures and user article contents to link identities across networks.
+Zhou et al. (2018) \cite{Zhou20181178} worked on the UIL problem and proposed a user identification algorithm, which was complemented by an exploitation of friend relationships in social networks without other prior knowledge.
+Heimann et al. (2018) \cite{Heimann2018117} showed how to capture a node's structural identity from the degrees of its neighbors and how to detect the attribute identity by using an embedding approach.
+Li et al. (2018) \cite{Li2018447} found that an earth mover's distance can be utilized to measure the abstract distances between the user identity distributions of social networks.
+Zhou et al. (2020) \cite{Zhou20202334} proposed capturing node distributions in Wasserstein space and reformulating the UA task as an optimal network transport problem in a fully unsupervised manner.
+Recently, Li et al. (2021) \cite{Li20211} exploited users' check-in records and considered spatial-temporal information (e.g., location and time) jointly in users' activities to match identical user accounts without any annotations.

-Unsupervised approaches have brought convenience to avoid relying on labeled data.
-However, the very technologies have also created some potential problems almost every work is exposed.
-Unsupervised methods usually suffer from lower performances compared with supervised ones.
-Therefore, several semi-supervised approaches have recently emerged to solve the UIL problem.
-The typical characteristics of a semi-supervised approach is the common use of unlabeled samples along with a few annotations.
-As a result, unlabeled identity pairs can be predicted more accurately during the learning process \cite {55, 65, 66, 7, 5, 16,75, 249}.
+Unsupervised approaches are convenient because it is possible to avoid relying on labeled data.
+However, the very technologies have also created some potential problems in almost all their applications.
+Unsupervised methods usually suffer from lower performances than supervised methods.
+Therefore, several semisupervised approaches \cite{Tan2014159,Zhang20151485,Liu20161774,Zhou2016411,Zhao20185834, Li2019996,Li2019249,Zhou20191360,Liu20201824,Liu202036} have recently emerged to solve the UIL problem.
+The typical characteristic of a semi-supervised approach is the common use of unlabeled samples along with a few annotations.
+Additionally, unlabeled identity pairs can be expected during the learning process.